Content Marketing With WordPress – User-Generated Content

 WordPress Commenting

-The built-in WordPress Commenting system allows visitors, users and blog readers to interact with your site, post new comments, reply to existing comments, and actively engage with your content.
+The built-in WordPress Commenting system allows visitors, users and blog readers to interact with your site, post new comments, reply to existing comments, and engage with your content as part of a community.
 This helps to create user-generated content …

 WordPress Commenting allows users to engage with your site and create user-generated content.

-(WordPress Commenting allows users to engage with your site and create user-generated content.
+(Users can engage with your WordPress site and create user-generated content.
 Source: ElegantThemes)

-You can enhance the WordPress native commenting feature using third-party commenting plugins that integrate comments with social media, helping to share and spread UGC around.
+You can enhance the WordPress native commenting feature using plugins that integrate comments with social media, helping to share and spread UGC around.

-For example, using plugins like Disqus, IntenseDebate, LiveFyre, or CommentLuv can help attract more comments and create more user engagement on your site …
+For example, using a plugin like Disqus, IntenseDebate, LiveFyre, or CommentLuv can help attract more comments and create more user engagement on your site …

 CommentLuv